ffizer/ffizer/README.md

 ffizer is a files and folders generator / initializer.
 It was created to bootstrap any kind of project.

-keywords: file generator, project template, project scaffolding, quickstart, project initializer
+keywords: file generator, project template, project scaffolding, quickstart, project initializer, project skeleton

 ## Motivations